d3plus/d3plus-plot/example/bar-chart-stacked.md

 # Stacked Bar Chart

-The rectangles in a bar chart can be stacked on top of each other by simply setting the stacked method to `true`:
+The rectangles in a bar chart can be stacked on top of each other by simply setting the [.stacked( )](http://d3plus.org/docs/#Plot.stacked) method to `true`:

 ```js
 var data = [